SGunal/BridgeUpInternship_Website/README.md

 That we all feel that challenges are fun - Dr. De La Pena Ateam goal we should have is to understand how to use Git and GitHub - Zoe A team goal is to create something cool - Selale
+A team goal is to work together and help each other - Maya
 ## PROJECT PLAN

 ##### Part I - Getting Ready